 You might think that the casting directors see thousands of eager faces (which they do, of course!) and therefore won’t remember you in the end.
 You are wrong, though!
 Their memory is perfectly fine and they really do remember you.
 Leaving a positive impression might help you on how to pass a Disney audition.
 It might feel like the casting directors are high above you, but they’re just regular people that are working for Disney!
-They like to get friendly with cast members and won’t say no to a drink or a fun night out when they’re not traveling around for auditions.
 Try to look at them that way – they’re just people who are looking for fun new colleagues.
 So try to be that colleague that they want on their team!
 Don’t be afraid to have a chat with them (if they’re not busy at least), just make sure it’s natural and out of genuine interest.
 You don’t want to come over pushy and desperate (if you feel like you’re too nervous to have a casual conversation, I’d definitely skip this step to avoid awkward situations!).

 Whatever you do during your audition, be polite and professional, both to the casting directors and to your fellow auditionees.
 If you get cut, don’t cry or get mad.
 Don’t question the casting directors choices.
 Just accept their decision, thank them for their time and leave the room with a smile.
 Before you walk through the door, don’t forget to give your friends who are still in the audition a reassuring thumbs up to show them you’re okay and to send them good luck.
 Tiny gestures like these show you’re supportive and professional and the casting directors will remember this next time!
 I promise they will remember your face!

 Even the cosmetology lady who was present during my last audition (that was the first time I saw her) remembered me.
-One day at work when she was styling my wig she brought up the topic.
-I was so impressed to hear that she remembered me from my audition and that she could recall the characters I initially became friends with during that specific day!
+One day at work when she was putting my hair up she brought up the topic.
+I was so impressed to hear that she remembered me from my audition!

 3. Know your potential character pack